 Free tutorials on designing jewelry, excellent customer service, all shipments regardless of size are charged $5 flat for shipping, and the easy user navigation all make Firemountain Gems the best website any jewelry artist can ever find.

 Moreover, there is also the bulk purchase scheme!
 It is split into 4 discount tiers and the discount goes steeper as you purchase more.

 Other than that, you are also entitled to a free gift every time you order.

-There is this opt in scheme where you can register to access all of the tutorials and
+There is this opt-in scheme where you can register to access all of the tutorials and newsletters.

-Don’t miss out of their free comprehensive jewelry-makers catalog.
-You can find interesting ideas, stunning photographs, and of course the full range of jewelry items on sales here.
+Don’t miss out on their free comprehensive jewelry-makers catalog.
+You can find interesting ideas, stunning photographs, and of course the full range of jewelry items on sale here.

 6. Hobby Lobby

 Hobby Lobby is sort of like a good old fashion craft department store.
-It operates chain stores with footprint that spans across many states.
+It operates chain stores with a footprint that spans many states.

 It has an impressive collection of jewelry findings, but what I find even more interesting are the non-conventional crafting supplies that are outside of the jewelry aisle.
-These stuffs can be wonderful sources to make pendants, earrings, and other unique pieces.
+This stuff can be wonderful sources to make pendants, earrings, and other unique pieces.

 For me, a trip down Hobby Lobby often provides inspiration to create my own new brand of jewelry craft by simply looking at these “alternative” supplies.